usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 See *Authenticator Secret*.

 #### Transport Layer Security (TLS)
 An authentication and security protocol widely implemented in browsers and web servers.
 TLS is defined by [[RFC 5246]](#RFC5246).
-TLS is similar to the older Secure Sockets Layer (SSL) protocol, and TLS 1.0 is effectively SSL version 3.1.
+TLS is similar to the older SSL protocol, and TLS 1.0 is effectively SSL version 3.1.
 NIST [[SP 800-52]](#SP800-52), *Guidelines for the Selection and Use of Transport Layer Security (TLS) Implementations* specifies how TLS is to be used in government applications.

 #### Trust Anchor
 A public or symmetric key that is trusted because it is directly built into hardware or software, or securely provisioned via out-of-band means, rather than because it is vouched for by another trusted entity (e.g. in a public key certificate).